Roy-Tapas/ethereum-smartcontract/README.md

 Following objectives are accomplished:

-* Pay your Associate-level employees quickly and easily.
+* Pay Associate-level employees quickly and easily.

 * Distribute profits to different tiers of employees.